wirshingh/mitos-hydra-loop/README.md

 ```

 ### To Run the Job
-Under "CONFIGURATION" in the job file add the following paths:
+Under "CONFIGURATION" in the job file add the following:

 1. SAMPLEDIR_MTCONTIG="path to assembled mt contigs.
 Must end in '.fasta'"